-An underactive thyroid often comes hand in hand with depression and according to Thyroid UK’s survey in 2015, over 50% of the hypothyroid patients who took part in the survey, also suffered from depression.
+An underactive thyroid or hypothyroidism often comes hand in hand with depression and according to Thyroid UK’s survey in 2015, over 50% of the hypothyroid patients who took part in the survey, also suffered from depression.
 More than half.

 Of those taking antidepressants, 47% saw no difference.
 Of course not, the underlying problem, being the poorly treated thyroid, or possibly adrenals, isn’t being fixed.

 Dr Barry Durrant-Peatfield also estimates that of the people on antidepressants, 30-50% will have unrecognised hypothyroidism.

 In thyroid patients of all ages, many of them may be labeled with psychiatric issues such as mental health issues, when they are actually due to hormonal insufficiencies such as adrenal fatigue.
 In one study, it was concluded that by correcting the underlying hormonal imbalance, many patients’ mental health improved, with some patients having a total reversal of psychiatric symptoms.

 I’ve said before that your thyroid and adrenals’ health walks hand in hand, working together, and it’s because they are both part of the endocrine system.
 I’ll explain more about why one or both of them could be linked to your mental health, in this blog.